 Each installment of this biennial competition will focus on the work of one great operatic composer, starting with Mozart.

 The winner will receive a top prize of £15,000 and the guarantee of a professional role at one of the top international opera houses.
-The competition offers prizes for second place (£10,000) and third place (£7,500), along with an Audience Award and a Promising Talent Award (£5,000 each).
+The competition offers prizes for second place (£10,000) and third place (£7,500), along with an Audience Award and a The Ginette Theano Prize for Most Promising Talent and Media prize (£5,000 each).

 Saturday 24 March 2018, 4.00pm – 9.00pm